SanGraphic/btc/README.md

 - [CoinCap](https://coincap.io/)
 - [CoinGecko](https://www.coingecko.com/)

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please fork the repository and submit a pull request.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the developers of [Chart.js](https://www.chartjs.org/) for their excellent charting library.
 - Special thanks to the API providers for making cryptocurrency data accessible.

-## Contact

-For any inquiries, please reach out to [your-email@example.com](mailto:your-email@example.com).

----

 **Happy Tracking!**